ef-johnson/Ray-Tracing-Many-Spheres/README.md

 # Ray-Tracing-Many-Spheres
-This code performs Monte Carlo ray tracing to calculate thermal radiative transfer in domains of uniformly-sized spheres.
-Parallel C++.

-This code calculates the radiative View Factors or the Radiation Distribution Factors (RDF), between spheres of uniform size.
+This code performs Monte Carlo ray tracing to calculate the View Factors or Radiation Distribution Factors (RDF) in large groups of uniform-sized spheres, such as particle beds.

+Operating systems: Built using Ubuntu 16.04, using C++ with MPI.
+For running on Windows, you can enable “Ubuntu in Windows”.

 The View Factor is more commonly known, being the fraction of rays which are emitted from surface 1 which strike surface 2; no reflections are accounted for.
 On the other hand, the RDF is the fraction of rays emitted from surface 1 which are _absorbed_ by surface 2, after any reflections off nearby spheres.
-Thus, the View Factor is the same as the RDF when the absorptivity of particles is 1, so this code can be used for either.
+Thus, the View Factor is the same as the RDF for the special case of absorptivity = 1, so this code can be used for either.
 Reflections are modeled as diffuse, though specular reflections may be added in the future.
 Spheres are opaque (transmissivity = 0), and absorptivity is specified by the user.

-Operating systems: Built using Ubuntu 16.04.
-For running on Windows, you can enable “Ubuntu in Windows”.

 How it works: